Vacation at Lake Bled in Slovenia

 Between the two world wars, Lake Bled was Slovenia's most sophisticated health resort.
 The royal family Karadjordjević also had their summer residence here.
 In the summer months, the place was the scene of numerous visits from politics and diplomacy from all over the world.
 After 1945, Slovenia nationalized these institutions.
 From then on, Grimschitz Castle served as the summer residence of President Tito.
 Bled's importance as a host to politicians, statesmen and artists continued.
 Today Grimschitz Castle is Bled's finest hotel.
 Today, as Vila Bled, it accommodates guests who like to stay in luxury.
 The view of the lake from the hotel's terrace is also beautiful.

-If you stroll through the Bled center you won't find any big sights.
-Instead, cafés and restaurants invite you to linger.
-In these you can taste the Slovenian cuisine.
-Enjoy local specialties such as the Bled cream cake or traditional cheeses.
-If you are looking for souvenirs, you will surely find them in the center of Bled.
-Discover handicrafts, local products and typical souvenirs that will remind you of your visit.
-The Bled center is also a starting point for various outdoor activities.
-Rent a bike and explore the area or venture out on a hike to the nearby Triglav National Park.
+If you stroll through the center, you won't find any major attractions.
+Instead, cafes and restaurants invite you to linger.
+In these, you can try Slovenian cuisine.
+Enjoy local specialties such as Bled cream cake or traditional cheeses.
+If you are looking for souvenirs, you will certainly find them in the center.
+Discover handicrafts, local products and typical gifts that will remind you of your visit.
+The center is also a starting point for various outdoor activities.
+Rent a bike and explore the surrounding area or venture on a hike in the nearby Triglav National Park.

 Activities at Lake Bled

-• Bled hiking – circular hiking trail around Lake Bled
+Hiking – Circular hiking trail around Lake Bled

 You can hike around the lake on a six-kilometer circular hiking trail.
 The path is paved.
 Therefore, it can also be used with a stroller.
 If you have trouble walking, you can always find a bench to rest on along the way.
 There are also cafés and bathing spots distributed around the lake.
 If you are looking for vantage points, there are several of them on the lake.